Qianrj0735/learngit/readme.txt

-Git is a version control system. really
+﻿Git is a version control system. really
 Git is free software.
 git tracks changes
 ÊÇµÄÄØ£¡
+and simple naive